RidhimaGupta4/AB-Testing-Case-Study/README.md

 The revenue confidence interval is intentionally wide (£223k–£708k).
 This reflects the natural variance in order values, not uncertainty about the conversion lift.
 Thirty days of post-launch data will narrow this range.

 New users and tablet users showed smaller lifts that did not reach significance after Bonferroni correction.
-This does not mean the treatment does not work for these groups — the experiment was not powered to detect smaller effects within sub-segments.
+This does not mean the treatment does not work for these groups, the experiment was not powered to detect smaller effects within sub-segments.
 Dedicated follow-up tests are needed before drawing conclusions for either group.

 Long-term retention effects are not captured here.
 The experiment measures whether users buy during their visit.
 Whether the simplified checkout experience affects return visit rates or customer lifetime value requires a separate longitudinal study.